livingdocsIO/documentation/content/reference/webhooks/_index.md

 ]
 ```

-Content type conditions are applicable to all document events, including:
+Content type conditions are applicable to all document and publication events, including:

 - `document.create`
 - `document.delete`